First televised sentencing to make legal history at Old Bailey

 The Central Criminal Court in London routinely hears some of the most complex cases, including murders and terrorism trials.

-The sentencing of Ben Oliver will take place in Court Two, one of the Old Bailey’s oldest courtrooms.
+The sentencing of Oliver will take place from 10am in Court Two, one of the Old Bailey’s oldest courtrooms.

 The 25-year-old defendant from Bexleyheath, south London, admitted the manslaughter of 74-year-old David Oliver, in Mottingham, south London, on January 19 last year.

-Ben Oliver was said to have Autistic Spectrum Disorder, which combined with other emotional and mental factors, diminished his responsibility for the killing.
+Oliver was said to have Autistic Spectrum Disorder which, combined with other emotional and mental factors, diminished his responsibility for the killing.

+Broadcasters hailed cameras in crown courts as a “landmark moment for open justice” and a “victory for the viewer”.

 Subscribe or register today to discover more from DonegalLive.ie